TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/WorkingWithPages/Index.rst

 ============

-A variety of functions are also available from the right-click context menu, as explained in the :ref:`Getting Started Tutorial <t3start:the-context- menu>`.
+A variety of functions are also available from the right-click context menu, as explained in the :ref:`Getting Started Tutorial <t3start:the-context-menu>`.

 .. _pages-other-features:
 .. _Filter-the-page-tree: